DataDog/documentation/content/graphing/event_stream/_index.md

 Note that some of the advanced query language features (e.g. boolean logic) work only in the event stream page, and do not work in graph tiles or in screen board widgets.

-Prefixes can easily be combined to make much more complex searches.
-For example, if you wanted to find all open chef or nagios errors that mention cassandra, you'd have a search like:
+Combine prefixes to construct more complex searches.
+For example, if you wanted to find all open `chef` or `nagios` errors that mention `cassandra`, you'd have a search like:

 `sources:nagios,chef status:error cassandra`